 Developing immigration reform policies are crucial.
-Based on data from the National Immigration Law Center, approximately 65,000 undocumented students graduate from U.S. high schools every year.
+Based on data from the National Immigration Law Center, approximately 65,000 undocumented students graduate from U.S. high schools every year after their california bar prep.
 These are young men and women who came to the United States at a very young age and at no choice of their own.
 They grew up in the United States and have proven to be of good moral character.
 The idea behind the Development, Relief and Education of Alien Minors Act, also known as the DREAM Act, is to provide these young men and women, who meet certain requirements, the opportunity to obtain conditional permanent residency.
 These individuals must then attend college or enlist in the military, and by fulfilling either of these requirements, the road to U.S. citizenship will be open to them.

 What are the specific eligibility requirements to qualify for the DREAM Act?

 • The individual entered the United States before the age of 16

 • The individual must have lived in the United States for at least five (5) consecutive years prior to enactment of the DREAM Act

 • The individual must have graduated from high school in the United States, or have obtained a GED, or have been accepted into an institution of higher education, such as a college or university

 • The individual must be between 12 and 35 years of age when they apply for conditional permanent residency